Glimpse/StickerApp/README.md

 ## Deployment Option #1: Running Locally
 1. (Optional) Configure App Insights by adding an App Insights resource.
 To do this, follow the [Set up an App Insights resource](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-nodejs) section that describes how to create this resource and how to retrieve the Instrumention Key.
 Finally, update AI_IKEY setting in the apigateway\debug.env file.
 If you choose not to configure this, the app will still function, but there won't be any diagnostic logging collected in Azure.

-2. Configure AAD which provides the ability for the end user to login and complete the sticker checkout process.
+2. (Optional) Configure AAD which provides the ability for the end user to login and complete the sticker checkout process.
 If you choose NOT to configure this, the app will only be partially functional - the end user will be unable to complete the sticker checkout process when they are using the app.
 However, the app will launch fine and still provide the ability to browse and add\view stickers in the cart.

 Follow these steps to configure AAD: